AxDSan/esx_nocarjack/README.md

 no one working on this, so I took matters in my own hands and started working for the implementation for ESX.

-This resource will prevent anyone from hijacking or carjacking any car, NPC or not.
+This resource will prevent anyone from easily hijacking or carjacking any car, NPC or not.

 # Credits & License Disclaimer
 Huuuugee...
 Maaaassiveee thanks to Sighmir @ https://github.com/Sighmir for being the original developer of the vRP version of this script.